How can I obtain a library card?

 The Old Bridge Library has a strict confidentiality policy.
 Unless permission had been granted in advance, we cannot tell you what another person has checked out on their own library card.

 Do I need to register for library programs?

 While some library events do require registration, many of our library programs allow anyone to attend.
-All of our library programs are also free to attend.
+Almost all of our library programs are also free to attend.
 To get more information on a program you are interested in, please visit our events page or sign up for our newsletter.